Start9Labs/documentation/site/source/guides/misc-guides/lan-thunderbird.rst

 #.
 Choose **Automatic proxy configuration URL** and paste the appropriate URL:

-    .. caution:: This step assumes you saved proxy.pac file as per :ref:`device-guides`.
-If you saved this file in different location please provide correct path.
+    .. caution:: This step assumes you saved the proxy.pac file as suggested in the :ref:`device-guides`.
+If you saved this file in different location please provide correct the path.

-   - For Linux: ``file:///home/$YOUR_USERNAME/proxy.pac``
+   - For Linux: ``file:///etc/tor/proxy.pac``
    - For macOS: ``file:///Library/WebServer/Documents/proxy.pac``
    - For Windows: ``file://C:/Program Files/Tor Browser/proxy.pac``